tslocke/hobocookbook/manual/dryml-guide.markdown

 (Note: we have explicitly made sure that the `<body:>` parameter is still available.
 There is a better way of achieving this using `merge-params` or `merge`, which are covered later.)

-## Support for append and prepend
+## The default parameter supports append and prepend

-As we've seen, the `<append-...:>` and `<prepend-...:>` parameters insert content at the begining and end a tag's content.
-But, in the case of a defined tag, that may output all sorts of other tags, and may define many parameters itself, what exactly *is* the "tag's content"?
-In fact it is the `default` parameter.
+As we've seen, the `<append-...:>` and `<prepend-...:>` parameters insert content at the beginning and end of a tag's content.
+But in the case of a defined tag that may output all sorts of other tags and may itself define many parameters, what exactly *is* the tag's "content"?
+It is whatever is contained in the `default` parameter tag.
 So `<append-...:>` and `<prepend-...:>` only work on tags that define a default parameter.

-For this reason, you will often see tag definitions include a `default` parameter, even though is would be rare to use it directly.
-It is there so that append and prepend work as expected.
+For this reason, you will often see tag definitions include a `default` parameter, even though it would be rare to use it directly.
+It is there so that `<append-...:>` and `<prepend-...:>` work as expected.

 ## Replacing a parameter entirely

-So far, we've seen how the parameter mechanism allows us to change the attributes and content of a tag, but what if we wanted to remove the tag entirely?
-We might want a page that has no `<h1>` tag at all, or has `h2` instead.
+So far, we've seen how the parameter mechanism allows us to change the attributes and content of a tag, but what if we want to remove the tag entirely?
+We might want a page that has no `<h1>` tag at all, or has `<h2>` instead.
 For that situation we can use "replace parameters".
 Here's a page with an `<h2>`  instead of an `<h1>`:

     <page>
       <heading: replace><h2>My Awesome Page</h2></heading:>